molyswu/yolochanging/README.md

-# Install
+# Install dataset and environ
 - cd pascalvoc/
+- bash download.sh  to download dataset(500 MB, sorry I only downlodaed one year data, but it is this big)
 - pip install requirement.txt
-- bash download.sh  to download dataset(500 MB, sorry I only downlodaed one year data, but it is this big)

 # Aim
 - train 3 benchmarks: naive version, single machine with pipeline, distirbuted training. fps(frames per second) should rise.